Te Kete Ipurangi Navigation:

 Solution

-Once again we give two methods of solution.
-The first way is the practical way of getting a tube of tennis balls and calculating the actual dimensions or constructing a tube of their own.
+The first way is the practical way.
+Students should use a tube of tennis balls to calculate the actual dimensions, or construct a tube of their own.

 Method 1: Make a (concrete) model.